-eChildhood believes that in order to successfully address the impacts of pornography, we need to take action in three areas: Prevent - Equip - Restore.
-The best way to equip yourself, children and teens, and community, is through education.
-For parents of children, these include:
+We believe that in order to successfully address the impacts of pornography, we need to equip ourselves and our children through education.

 INFO FOR PARENTS